Meet Dr. Jason Westin

 Why can I win?

 I’m running for Congress in a flippable seat in Houston, Texas.
 Many people view Texas as a deep red state, but the state is rapidly changing and wants responsible leaders, not hyper-partisan politicians.
 Hillary Clinton won my district, but the 100% Trump-backing John Culberson was narrowly re-elected.
 A poll showed Mr. Culberson has a 31% approval rating, and the Cook Political Report rated our race as a “Toss Up”.
 The district will be one of the most competitive districts in 2018, and here’s why I can win.

 - I’m not a hyper-partisan person looking for a career as a go along to get along politician.
 If I get to D.C. and am told to fall in line or risk losing my seat, I’ll be able to stand my ground.
-If I lose my seat based on special interest money targeting me for voting my beliefs, I’d go back to fighting cancer – thus, I’ll be much more immune to the dark money in D.C. than others who have built their career solely for a run for office.
+If I lose my seat based on special interest money targeting me because I vote for what I believe in, I’d go back to fighting cancer.
+I’ll be much more immune to the dark money in D.C. than others who have built their career solely for a run for office.